ematsapola2/Entertainment---Project-One/README.md

 The dataset explores the fascinating world of entertainment (movies and TV shows).
 It displays the movies/datasets that have been viewed/streamed the most.
 The report presents the preferences and behaviors of audiences towards different types of films and television shows.
-Based on the data, we will examine the type of media people prefer to watch based on movies and television shows.
+Based on the data, we will examine the type of media people prefer to watch based on movies and TV shows.

 # This dataset is from Kaggle.